eyeonus/Trade-Dangerous/README.md

       This will do the same thing, but also post your market, shipyard, and outfitting modules to EDDN.

+    trade.py imp -P edapi -O test=tmp/profile.20160707_202255.json
+      This will load a API-response from the given file and work with that instead of querying to the companion API.
+If the EDDN option is also given, it will use the "test" schema instead of the production one and print out the sent message(s).

 ###Options (-O):

     csvs:  Merge shipyards into ShipVendor.csv.